-Chris is a professional — well — everything when it comes to construction, and a way they wanted to love us was to help us with a few house projects we’d been wanting to do.
+Chris is a professional — well — everything when it comes to construction, and I was thrilled when he offered to help us with some house projects we had in mind.

 On the list: Replacing our master bathroom door with a sliding barn door, and putting up some tile backsplash in our kitchen.
 I was SO excited to have their help.

 For weeks leading up to them coming, I was pinning like crazy.
 White subway tile with white grout?
 Chevron pattern with grey grout.
 A white barn door, a dark brown barn door.
 I was trying to get a mental picture of the changes we were making to the house and trying to figure out what was best.

 The night before Chris and Carl started on the projects, I began to have some doubts.

 I was afraid I’d made the wrong decision — afraid the long, white subway tile would look terrible, afraid the barn door would change the look of our room for the worse.

 I totally had cold feet, and I told them so.
 I was afraid of changing our house because I was afraid I’d never be able to change it back.
 I was afraid of committing to one decision because I was afraid it was the wrong one.

 Chris laughed as he told me that if I really hated what they did, he would change it back for me.
 (An incredibly kind offer that I never would have accepted!)

 And then he asked me, “Steph, are big decisions really this hard for you?
 How in the WORLD did you get married?”

 Carl and I looked at each other and groaned before I said, “Only after MONTHS of tears and anxiety.”